 Whether it is the writer attuned to the nuance of meaning, a weaver lost in the complexity of thread weight and texture, a clothing designer swooning over the drape of a piece of fabric, or a painter driven to bring to life a quality felt within, all these creatives are responding to subtle sense experiences unavailable to many people.

-Whether there are places hiding unresolved childhood trauma or internalized recriminations for attending to invisible promptings, deep diving is rarely without its perils.
+Yet, this deep diving is rarely without its own perils.
+Often, there are interior places hiding unresolved childhood trauma or internalized recriminations for attending to invisible promptings.

 Without access to concepts for these tangles, the creative remains a prisoner of these restrictions.
 The culture has failed to provide the creative with tools to navigate invisible places.
 Unrecognized, these places of deep meaning may become webs of anguish, rather than rivers of possibility.